cordawyn/rdf4h-hdbi/README.md

 If you no longer need the graph tables in the database, you can delete them using `deleteStorage`.

+Note that all the database updates are already wrapped in transactions.

 ## Authors and Contributors